 A chicken coop needs to be weatherproof, meaning it can withstand a good windstorm, doesn’t get wet inside during rain, and if you live in a climate with freezing winters, decently insulated.
 This doesn’t mean you need to install human house style insulation, but consider using slightly thicker wood, and not having tons of gaps between the wood for cold drafts.
 The girls will huddle together, and use their perfectly designed feathers to keep warm.
 Most times, artificial heat won’t be needed, though some people wrap up their coop and/or run in Tyvek or tarps during harsh winter weather to block drafts and keep heat in.
 Chickens with large combs and wattles are more susceptible to frostbite.
 They may need special care, such as putting vaseline on their combs.

 In addition to the coop, the run area should also have a semi “weatherproof” protected area for rainy days, for example a portion with a roof or shelter of some sort.
 One section of our run that is closest to the coop has clear plastic and fiberglass sheets of corrugated roofing material over it.
 This is mostly to keep their food dry below, as well as give them a dry place to hang out during occasional rain.
+For more details, please see “10 Tips on Caring for Chickens in Cold Winter Weather”.

 In summertime, chickens need a shady spot to hang out and stay cool.
 This is alone won’t be enough if you live in a place with intense summer heat.
 Temperatures over 95-100 degrees Fahrenheit can kill chickens, and does.
 Humidity makes it even worse.
 We thankfully do not have temperatures this extreme, except on a rare occasion.
 People who do experience high heat regularly can still keep healthy, happy flocks of chickens!
 They just need to use a myriad of methods for keeping their backyard chickens cool, comfortable and safe.
 Fans.
 Shade.
 Water misters.
 Sprinklers.
 Kiddie pools for them to stand in.
 Air conditioning even.

 The key is to lower their body temperature to avoid heat stroke, so providing cold treats for them to ingest like frozen corn, berries, or peas, or putting out ice water (and refreshing it often) is very helpful.
 If a chicken is showing signs of heat distress (laying down, panting, wobbling), you must lower their body temperature as quickly as possible.
 Do this by submerging their whole body up to their neck in cool, not cold, water.
 We’ve had to dunk all our girls in a 5 gallon bucket a few times.
+For more information, check out “10 Ways to Keep Chickens Cool During Hot Summer Weather or Heat Waves”.

 Speaking of drafts, chicken coops need to be well-insulated, but also need some fresh air circulation and ventilation.
 For example, through a couple small windows covered in hardware cloth, or some other protected vent system.
 Depending on your cleaning routines, it can get a bit stinky in there and built-up ammonia needs to escape, for their comfort AND health.